Rob Thomas (musician): Music and voice

 As a solo artist, Thomas is known for "emotive radio hits".
 His solo albums have a much stronger pop feel.
-His album, The Great Unknown, was "unabashed pop".
+His album The Great Unknown was "unabashed pop".
+Monique La Terra of the Music called him a "defining voice of post-grunge pop rock."
+Stephen Thomas Erlewine of AllMusic wrote "As the lead singer for Matchbox Twenty, Thomas was at the forefront of the polished mainstream alt-rock that emerged in the late '90s."

 His detractors say the music is fluff and too sweet.